opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 3.2 Communication Protocols

-The OGSP Core Specification defines the foundational requirements for communication protocols, with detailed implementation guidance provided in the Communication Protocol Specification.
+The OGP Core Specification defines the foundational requirements for communication protocols, with detailed implementation guidance provided in the Communication Protocol Specification.

 **Communication Domains**: